N. J. Dawood: Life

 Bilingual in Arabic and English, he started tutoring schoolmates in English.
 He came to England as an Iraq state scholar in 1945, and studied English Literature and Classical Arabic at the University of London in the first cohort of students to resume normal university studies after the Second World War.

 After graduating in 1949, he worked as a journalist and was invited by Sir Allen Lane – the founder of Penguin Books – to translate a selection of Tales from the Thousand and One Nights into English, to mark the publication of Penguin No. 1001 in 1954.
 According to his introduction, Dawood decided to "ignore the division of the tales into nights" and removed the poems because he thought they were "devoid of literary merit".
 Dawood also added a number of other tales that were not in previous editions of the Thousand and One Nights.
+Several of these Tales were broadcast during the 1950s on the BBC, in radio productions by Terence Tiller.
 Geert Jan van Gelder, Professor Emeritus at the University of Oxford and an expert on Classical Arabic literature, has called Dawood's translation "unsatisfactory, to put it mildly".
+It has also been published as an audiobook and has remained in print as a Penguin for some seven decades.

 Lane and E. V. Rieu, the editor of Penguin Classics, proposed a new translation of the Koran, which at that time was largely unknown to British readers.
 The only previous translations were in an archaic, literal style; the aim was to produce a modern translation that would be accessible to the English-speaking reader.
 The first edition was published in 1956 as Penguin No. L52.
 In this edition, Dawood rearranged the chapters (surahs) into more-or-less chronological order, to make them easier to understand, in line with the chronological approach found in the Old and New Testaments.
 Later revisions of his translation reverted to the traditional sequence of the surahs (beginning with the short surah Al Fātiḥah, but further roughly arranged in descending order of length).

-His translation of the Koran is still thought to be the best-selling English language version – it has been reprinted at least 70 times, appearing in several revised editions and formats.
+His translation of the Koran is one of the best-selling English language versions – it has been reprinted at least 70 times, appearing in several revised editions and formats (and also in pirated editions published in Iran and the Lebanon).
 For N J Dawood, the Koran was a lifelong “work in progress” – constantly revised and refined in the course of an entire career.
 Language and use of English change constantly over time: for example, terms such as “Men” and “Mankind” did not have the same gender-specific connotations for the reader of the 1950s that might apply today.
-Dawood's translation has never been out of print; a newly revised edition was published in May 2014.
+Dawood's translation has never been out of print; his final revised edition was published in May 2014.

 He died on 20 November 2014.